Are you searching for a reliable dedicated server?

 Dedicated Servers vs. VPS Hosting

-- VPS hosting uses virtualization to allocate resources, making it a middle-ground option.
+- VPS hosting uses virtualization to allocate resources, making it a middle-ground option, and you can get a cheap VPS for a few bucks.

 Conclusion